OnikuSpedu/APCSFinalProject/README.md

 ### Day 1: May 24, 2021

 - **Shadman**
+    Created dev branch to ensure main branch always has functioning code.
 Created initial files and global variables for color palette.

 - **Rickey** 🎈
     Experimented with file handling for importing and saving images.
 Discovered that you can successfully choose a file to load in, edit and save it under a specific directory name, and access all of the images under a directory as an array.